 As it tries to overturn, the left end of this shear wall pulls up on the hold-down, which in turn pulls up on the foundation anchor rod.

 Sometimes the overturning forces are so great that an un-reinforced concrete foundation breaks, or an improperly reinforced foundation deforms.
 A seismic retrofit as described up to now will not protect against this.
 This can lead to a lot of movement of the floor that results in significant damage to the structure.

 Seismic Retrofitting the cripple wall when the Concrete will break

 Breaking of the concrete can be corrected by putting concrete under the hold downs.
 This is done by adding concrete under the hold downs to provide additional weight to anchor the hold-downs.
 This can be done by pouring heavy blocks of concrete beneath the hold downs.
 One cubic yard of concrete weighs 4000 pounds; on tall narrow walls you often need a full cubic yard of concrete under each hold-down.

-te has been poured and the plywood installed.
-An all-thread
+Concrete has been poured and the plywood installed.

 To the left is the hole for the concrete under where the hold down will go.
-To the right is the same hole filled with concrete. anchor rod with a nut at its lower end has been cast into each block of concrete to anchor the holdowns to the new concrete.
+To the right is the same hole filled with concrete.
+An all-thread rod with a nut at its lower end has been cast into each block of concrete to anchor the hold-downs to the new concrete.